 Allowable costs are specified in the contract.
 Certain of these costs require advance approval, and they are discussed separately below.
 Questions concerning costs should be submitted promptly for resolution.
 Vouchers may be submitted no more than once monthly and must conform to PARAS' billing instructions.
 Details on voucher preparation will be provided to the Contractor.
 Each voucher is audited upon receipt, and the absence of required documentation will delay reimbursement.
-To expedite reimbursement, it is recommended that vouchers be sent directly to Alena Cooper (alena.cooper@sskies.org), with a copy to Jennifer Roberts (Jennifer.roberts@sskies.org) and Jessica Grizzle (Jessica.grizzle@sskies.org).
+Vouchers should be sent to JRAC@sskies.org, with a copy to Jessica Grizzle (Jessica.grizzle@sskies.org).

-Do not attach monthly or quarterly progress reports to the youchers.
+Do not attach monthly or quarterly progress reports to the vouchers.